floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
-Using the withMinimumLogLevel function from the Logger namespace we can manually adjust this setting.
+Using the withMinimumLogLevel function from the Logger module we can manually adjust this setting.
 In this case we can lower it to now show debug logs, but if you only set a higher minimum level you can as well.

 ---